 For a daughter:

-“Lord, we ask for purity in her life and that of her husband.
-We ask for protection over their innocence and purity; protect them from others and wrong choices, call them to a higher standard.
-We ask for wisdom and discernment in teaching and preparing her for a life of purity and modesty.
+“Lord, we ask for protection over her innocence and purity as she grows; protect her and her husband from unsafe others and from unhealthy choices, call them to a higher standard.
+We ask for wisdom and discernment in teaching and preparing her for life, may she be a strong, wise, and kind woman.
 I also ask that you grant her husband’s parents wisdom as they raise a man of integrity.”

 For a son: